kiptechie/ComposeNotes/README.md

 # ComposeNotes
- Jetpack compose, clean architecture note taking app
+ Jetpack compose, clean architecture note taking app.
+I used canvas to decorate the note item :)

 ## Video of working app